 Breaking the Plateau

-Jiu Jitsu is a lot like a plot diagram of a story.
+Jiu Jitsu and Muay Thai training are a lot like a plot diagram of a story.
 There’s the beginning, the rising action, the climax, the falling action and the resolution.
 The diagram itself is shaped like a triangle, with the climax at its peak.
 We all wish our journey was as straightforward as this diagram, but unfortunately, for most it isn’t.
-Some people feel as if they are plateauing, as if they’re training has stopped progressing.
-After speaking with some higher belts on the topic, we developed a variety of ways that students can feel their progression more steadily.
+Some people feel as if they are plateauing, as if their training has leveled out and stopped progressing.
+After speaking with some instructors and advanced students on the topic, we developed this list of tips for students who want to break out of the plateau.

 Just Show Up